farukhasan/time-series-analysis/README.md

 ![Correlation Matrix](https://github.com/farukhasan/time-series-analysis/blob/main/visualizations/Correlation_matrix.png?raw=true)

-The correlation analysis reveals interesting relationships between energy sources.
-Natural gas and coal show negative correlation, reflecting the substitution effect as natural gas has increasingly replaced coal in the energy mix.
-Nuclear power shows relatively low correlation with other sources, reflecting its role as a baseload generation source.
-Renewable sources show varying correlation patterns, indicating their growing but still variable contribution to the energy mix.
+The correlation analysis reveals complex relationships between different electricity generation sources.
+The heatmap shows that Pumped Storage has strong positive correlations with several sources, indicating its role in grid balancing.
+Natural Gas shows moderate correlations with other sources, reflecting its flexible generation capabilities.
+Coal and Other Renewables display notable negative correlations with some sources, suggesting substitution effects in the energy mix.
+Nuclear power exhibits relatively moderate correlations, consistent with its baseload generation role.
+The matrix reveals the interconnected nature of the electricity generation portfolio and how different sources complement or substitute for each other.

 ### Autocorrelation Analysis